AusClimateService/npcp/reports/phase1/phase1_report.md

 On cross-validation, none of the bias correction methods were consistently associated with lower biases than the RCM data (Figure 2c).
-The MBCn method was associated with consistently increased biases, while the ECDFm method differed greatly between GCMs.
+The MBCn method was associated with consistently increased biases, while the ECDFm method differed greatly between GCMs;
-It maintained or reduced the mean absolute bias for dynamically downscaled ACCESS-ESM5-1 or EC-Earth3 data (e.g. Figure 11e), but was associated with very large biases for CESM2 (e.g. Figure 12e).
+it maintained or reduced the mean absolute bias for dynamically downscaled ACCESS-ESM5-1 or EC-Earth3 data (e.g. Figure 11e), but was associated with very large biases for CESM2 (e.g. Figure 12e).
 In contrast to the bias correction methods,